arrbee/git-was-branch-squash-merged/README.md

 anything about the current Git repo, but I can't promise that it's perfect in that regard.
 It also has a bit of a hacky check for what the name of the actual main branch is, but it meets my needs.

+This script is licensed under the MIT License.